 Best kid-friendly Thai food in Las Vegas is Lotus of Siam – Seriously good, like award winning good.

 Serendipity – Massive ice cream creations!
 My son had a banana split bigger than his head and that was the half portion.
 Sadly, they have closed.

 Kid Friendly Things to see and do in Vegas:

 It’s time to start sharing some other awesome things to do in Las Vegas with kids.
 You won’t just be going out to eat, and obviously they won’t be hitting the slot machines.
 So, what to do?
-This list is an amazing place to begin planning daily activities!
+Considering how many kid attractions in Las Vegas there are, you have a long list to choose from.
+This list is an amazing place to begin planning your daily activities in Vegas!

-10 Kid Friendly Activities in Las Vegas – including water parks.
+10 Kid Friendly Activities in Las Vegas – including two water parks.

 High Roller Sky Wheel – The tallest observation wheel in the world, peaking at 550 feet, the High Roller offers views of the Strip and the surrounding desert valley.